Investing Taxes in Spain (2026):

 What is Modelo 720 and who needs to file it?

-Modelo 720 is a mandatory annual declaration of assets held abroad, required for Spanish tax residents whose foreign assets exceed €50,000 in any single category: foreign bank accounts, foreign securities and investments (including ETFs at IBKR or DEGIRO), or foreign real estate.
-It is filed between 1 January and 31 March covering the prior year’s balances.
-Following a 2022 ECJ ruling, the historically severe penalty regime was revised — but the filing obligation remains fully in force.
+Modelo 720 is a mandatory annual declaration of assets held abroad, required for Spanish tax residents whose foreign assets exceed €50,000 in any single category: foreign bank accounts, foreign securities (including ETFs at IBKR or DEGIRO), or foreign real estate.
+Filed between 1 January and 31 March covering the prior year’s balances.
+The 2022 ECJ ruling revised the penalty regime — but the filing obligation remains fully in force.
+What matters is the broker’s custody jurisdiction, not the ETF’s domicile: holding VWCE at a Spanish broker does not trigger Modelo 720.

 Does the traspaso (fund transfer) tax benefit apply to ETFs in Spain?

 No. The traspaso rule allows tax-free switching between qualifying Spanish and EU mutual funds, deferring CGT until final sale.
-This benefit explicitly does not apply to ETFs — the Spanish tax authority treats ETFs as listed securities, not investment funds.
+This benefit explicitly does not apply to ETFs — AEAT treats ETFs as listed securities, not investment funds.
 Selling one ETF to buy another is a taxable disposal in Spain regardless of whether you reinvest immediately.
 This is one of the most important structural tax differences between ETFs and traditional mutual funds for Spanish investors.

 What is the Beckham Law and who can use it?

 The Beckham Law (Régimen Especial de Trabajadores Desplazados) is a special tax regime for individuals who become Spanish tax residents due to employment relocation, entrepreneurship, or remote work.
-Qualifying individuals pay a flat 24% on Spanish-sourced income up to €600,000 and may be exempt from foreign-source investment income — including gains and dividends from foreign ETF accounts.
+Qualifying individuals pay a flat 24% on Spanish-sourced income up to €600,000 and may be exempt from foreign-source investment income.
 The regime lasts up to six years and must be applied for within six months of registration.
-Missing the deadline forfeits the regime for your entire Spanish residency.
+It was expanded in 2023 to cover digital nomads and self-employed professionals — who must register with Spanish Social Security (RETA) and typically need a university degree or three years of professional experience to qualify for the associated Digital Nomad Visa.

 Is there a wealth tax in Spain on investment portfolios?